AnjoMan/practical-machine-learning-project/README.md

 ## Project for course 'Practical Machine Learning'

 This repository contains code for a project I did as part of an online course, 'Practical Machine Learning' from [Courser and John Hopkins University](https://www.coursera.org/course/predmachlearn).
 This project takes fitness telemetry data such as gyroscope measurements for bicep curls and uses it to predict whether an exercise was done with proper form.
+See it [here](http://anjoman.github.io/practical-machine-learning-project/).